Glossary of AI Development Terms

 Privacy Mode

-Section titled “Privacy Mode”Security feature that prevents code and data from being used for model training.
-Essential for enterprise compliance and IP protection.
+Section titled “Privacy Mode”A setting that prevents your code from being used for model training.
+Critical for enterprise compliance and IP protection.
+All three tools offer privacy guarantees at paid tiers.

 Prompt Engineering

-Section titled “Prompt Engineering”The practice of crafting effective instructions for AI models to get optimal results.
-Includes techniques like few-shot examples and chain-of-thought reasoning.
+Section titled “Prompt Engineering”The practice of crafting effective instructions for AI models.
+Includes techniques like few-shot examples, chain-of-thought reasoning, explicit constraints, and structured output formats.
+The single highest-leverage skill for AI-assisted development.

 Rules Directory